-So I’m not going to give you any of this ‘Sleep when the baby sleeps’ business, (although seriously, sleep when the baby sleeps.
-People aren’t just making this stuff up randomly.)
+So I’m not going to give you any of this "sleep when the baby sleeps" business.
+(Although seriously, sleep when the baby sleeps.
+People aren’t just making this advice up.)

 I’m not going to tell you to enjoy every minute, because I know there will be days where you just feel raw and hormonal and weepy and not yourself and neither triumphant nor very joyful.

 And I won’t tell you not to worry, either, because that’s simply not possible.

 “When will I stop being afraid?”
 I tearfully asked my mom weeks after his birth, knocked over by this newfound combination of love and terror.
 “Oh honey,” she said.
 “You never will.”

 Once, several years before I got pregnant or was even thinking about it, I asked a male coworker what it was like to have kids.
 “It’s like having your heart outside your body, running around in the world,” he said cheerfully.
 “That sounds so scary,” I said.
 “Oh, it is,” he said, still smiling.
 “And absolutely worth it.”